justicedemocrats/new-site/src/pages/issue-pages/index.md

     title: Protect Our Rights
   - icon: /img/democracy.svg
     intro: >-
-      We cannot afford to continue partisan jockeying on these issues, there is too much at stake.
+      We cannot afford to continue partisan jockeying on these issues; there is too much at stake.
 Americans must be provided a better chance to succeed in the face of rising income inequality and continued machinations by corporate giants.